colbyprior/speedies/docs/8. Warbands/Vampires.md

 ### Undead
 *Inherent*

 This unit may not Run, but may Engage as normal (ie. up to 1.5x of base Move).
 If this unit would be Stunned, it is instead counted as Dazed.
-This unit is immune to disease (including the Plague).
+This unit is immune to the Plague.
 ### Fear
 *Inherent*

 This unit causes Fear.
+### Vampire
+*Inherent*

+If there is a non-Undead, non-Animal ally within 2" at the start of the Engage Phase, you may immediately Incapacitate that ally to remove Staggered from this unit and gain one Wound, up to the unit's maximum Wounds.
 ### Vampiric Magic
 *Spellcasting*

 This unit is capable of casting Arcane Magic.
 See the relevant spell list for a list of learnable spells.
-As an Arcane Spellcaster, this unit has an innate spell that is always castable and is in addition to other spells learnt.
+As an Arcane Caster, this unit has an innate 'Basic' spell that is always castable and is in addition to other spells learnt.
 It also only has a single weapon slot which must be a melee weapon and is unable to use armour or a shield.
 ### No Equipment
 *Inherent*